COVID-19 Resource Center

-- Inpatient: Phoenix Children’s will provide you with a new mask every day during your daily screening.
+Inpatient: Phoenix Children’s will provide you with a new mask every day during your daily screening.
 Do not use the same mask for more than one day.
-If your mask is more than a day old, visit the hospital lobby to be screened and receive a new mask, or alert your child’s care team.
+If your mask is more than a day old, visit the hospital lobby to be screened and receive a new mask, or alert a member of your child’s care team.

 What if my mask gets dirty or damaged?

-If your Phoenix Children’s-issued medical mask gets wet, damaged or otherwise soiled, throw it away in a trash can and tell a staff member you need a new one.
+If your Phoenix Children’s-issued medical mask gets wet, damaged or otherwise soiled, throw it away in a trash can, and ask a staff member for a new one.
 Be sure to wash your hands after handling the mask.
 If you’re wearing a cloth mask, we recommend bringing extras in case the one you’re wearing gets dirty.

 Why does my child need a mask?

-It is believed that many people (including children) have the illness without knowing it.
-They may be contagious for several days before showing symptoms.
+Some people (including children) have COVID-19 without knowing it.
+They might even be contagious for several days before showing symptoms.
 Wearing a mask helps stop the spread of respiratory droplets that are sprayed when we talk, cough or sneeze.

 What if I don’t want to wear a mask?

-We serve thousands of children every week, many of whom have weak immune systems.
+We serve thousands of children at Phoenix Children’s, many of whom have weak immune systems.
 They rely on us to protect them.
 Masks are required to ensure the safest possible environment for our patients, their families and our providers.